cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 published: true
 ---

-Git is the standard version-control system for software development.
-Git was created by Linux Torvals in 2005 to support the development of the Linux kernel.
-Since then, Git has become an essential tool for both junior and senior developers.
-It allows to have a complete history and full version-tracking of the project, easing all the different phases of the development process.

 <aside class="quote">
     <em>“Git proved I could be more than a one-hit wonder.” ― <cite>Linux Torvalds</cite></em>
 </aside>

+Git is the standard version-control system for software development.
+Git was created by Linus Torvalds in 2005 to support the development of the Linux kernel.
+Since then, Git has become an essential tool for both junior and senior developers.
+It allows having a complete history and full version tracking of the project, easing all the different phases of the development process.

 # Git Configurations

-First, add your user name and email to the git global configurations.
+First, add your username and email to the git global configurations.
 These commands will be automatically written  to `~/.gitconfig`.

 ```bash
 git config --global user.name "César Soto Valero"